10 Best Skills Employers Look for on a Resume

 2. Emotional Intelligence

-Based on the survey by staffing firm OfficeTeam, 95% of hiring managers or 99% of workers said that it is vital for employees to have high emotional intelligence (EQ).
+Based on the survey by staffing firm OfficeTeam, 95% of hiring managers or 99% of workers said that it is vital for employees to have high emotional intelligence or emotional quotient (EQ).
 Having a high EQ means that you can manage your emotions positively.
 Also, you are able to connect and convey your feelings and effectively understand and empathize with others.

 Learn the basics of developing EQ with this online course: